 Stockholm is one of my favorite cities in Europe, but it’s unfortunately also one of the most expensive.
 Prices all around the Nordic countries are generally quite high.
 Luckily, Stockholm won’t hurt the wallet quite as hard as, say, Copenhagen or Oslo, but it’s still not a cheap city by any stretch of the imagination.

-If you’re visiting Stockholm on a budget, the easiest way to save money is by staying in a hostel, especially if you’re traveling solo (an Airbnb may also be a good call and work well for a group – here’s a discount for you if it’s your first time!).
+If you’re visiting Stockholm on a budget, the easiest way to save money is by staying in a hostel, especially if you’re traveling solo (an Airbnb may also be a good call and work well for a group)

 If you have a vision of nasty bunkbeds and stuffy rooms, rest assured.
 Hostels in Stockholm kick it up a notch thanks to that delightfully airy Scandinavian design you’ll find everywhere.
 As in, it seems to be a sin in Sweden to have bad décor.